21 Fun Things to Do in Central Park, New York City

 19. Metropolitan Museum of Art

-The museum, just off the iconic Fifth Avenue is a year-round favorite.
+This best museum in NYC, just off the iconic Fifth Avenue, is a year-round favorite.
 Seek shelter in its ornate walls and indulge in some culture.

-Admire the talents of Van Gogh or peruse Monet’s Water Lily, the Metropolitan Museum of Art is definitely a shining gem.
+Admire the talents of Van Gogh or discover Monet's Water Lily, the Metropolitan Museum of Art is definitely a shining gem of Central Park.

 20. Ice skating at Central Park